-Last year, he helped lead the program to a top-10 finish at the NCAA Championships, an ACC team title and saw all 10 wrestlers qualify for NCAAs as four student-athletes earned All-America honors.
+The past two years, he has helped lead the program to a pair of top-10 finishes at the NCAA Championships and two ACC team titles as seven student-athletes earned All-America honors.
 In 2011-12, he was instrumental in helping the Hokies place 11th at the NCAA Championships.

+In 2013-14, senior Chris Penny came from no where to win an ACC title at 197 pounds and help lead the Hokies to a conference team crown and then went on a roll at the NCAA Championships, making a run as the No. 14 to the national semifinals, earning All-America honors.
 Pete Yates, a 165-pounder, flourished under Robie’s tutelage in earning two All-America medals, two ACC titles and an ACC Wrestler of the Year honor.
-While in Blacksburg Robie has helped coach six All-Americans: Yates, Jarrod Garnett, Nick Brascetta, Devin Carter, Zach Neibert and Chris Diaz.
+While in Blacksburg, Robie has helped coach eight All-Americans: Yates (twice), Jarrod Garnett, Nick Brascetta, Devin Carter (twice), Zach Neibert, Penny, Joey Dance and Chris Diaz.

 Robie came to Blacksburg after serving as the head coach at Binghamton University in New York.
 A two-time collegiate All-American and 1997 NCAA runner-up, Robie took over a program that had been discontinued after the 2003-04 school year because of budget constraints.
 Before taking over at Binghamton, he was an assistant coach for four seasons at the University of Michigan.